Cruisers Aquatics is a summer swim club. This means that the majority of our programs are held between May 1st and mid August.

 In addition to these categories, Cruisers runs a novice program for swimmers who are 8 and under and want to try out the sport.
 The novice program is run in shallow water, and has the objective of developing fundamental game skills in younger swimmers.

-P1-P4 have 3 practices a week, the novice program has 2, and there is a new girls only practice on Thursdays.
+P1-P4 have 3 practices a week, the novice program has 2.
 We understand that many kids are involved in a number of different activities outside of Cruisers and cannot always make it to every practice.
-We do however ask that players attend as many practices as possible and for those who are ‘only doing water polo’ we strongly encourage to attend a minimum of 2 speed swimming practices.
-Water polo is a game of endurance.
-Since the water polo practices.
-The more they are involved, the bigger the improvement curve will be.
+Water polo is a game of endurance, so for water polo swimmers we recommend that you also attend some speed practices to work on endurance.